 Couples therapists will help you understand underlying patterns – learned growing up or from past relationships – that keep you stuck.

-You will also know how to repair if you find the relationship in the negative pattern again.
+You will also know how to repair if you find the relationship falling into the negative pattern again.

 The Goals of Couples Therapy

-This involves learning about each other, such as, what makes us feel loved?
-Additionally, what are our vulnerabilities?
+This involves learning about each other’s vulnerabilities and what makes each other feel loved.

 With this insight, couples therapy offers effective communication techniques and problem-solving skills grounded in agreements.